getoriginal/original-js/README.md

 ## 📝 About Original

-You can requst access for an Original account at our [Request Access](https://getoriginal.com/contact-us/) page.
+You can request access for an Original account at our [Request Access](https://getoriginal.com/contact-us/) page.

 ## ⚙️ Installation